Gastonia Cardinals: 1938 to 1940 North Carolina State League / Tar Heel League

 In their first season of league play, the Gastonia Cardinals won the 1939 Tar Heel League pennant and championship.
-The Cardinals ended the Tar Heel League regular season with a record of 72-36, placing first in the standings, finishing 10.5 games ahead of the second place Lenoir Indians.
+The Cardinals ended the Tar Heel League regular season with a record of 72–36, placing first in the standings, finishing 10.5 games ahead of the second place Lenoir Indians.
 Al Unser served as the Gastonia manager.
 In the first round of the four-team playoffs, Gastonia defeated the Shelby Nationals three games to one to advance.
 In the Finals, Gastonia defeated the Statesville Owls in seven games to win the championship.
 Hooper Triplett of Gastonia won the league triple crown, hitting .391 with 27 home runs and 115 RCI.
 Teammate Miles Gardner had 17 wins to lead the Tar Heel league in that category.

 The Cardinals continued play as the 1940 Tar Heel League remained with the original six teams, in what proved to be the final season of the first Gastonia Cardinals team.
 Gastonia finished second in the regular season standing and qualified for the playoffs.
 The Cardinals ended the regular season with a 64–44 record, playing under manager Milt Bocek, while finishing 8.0 games behind the first place Statesville Owls.
 In the playoffs, the Cardinals were swept in three games by the Hickory Rebels.
 Player/manager Mile Bocek led the Tar Heel League with both a .367 average and 109 RBI.

 Gastonia folded and did not return to play in the 1941 Tar Heel League, as the league expanded to eight teams without the Gastonia franchise.

 1977 to 1979 Western Carolinas League

 The 1977 Gastonia Cardinals were reformed as a minor league affiliate of the St. Louis Cardinals, playing as members of the six-team, Class A level Western Carolinas League, as the league expanded from four teams to six, adding Gastonia and the Shelby Reds franchises.
 The Cardinals were preceded in Western Carolinas League play by the 1974 Gastonia Rangers.
 The Cardinals were joined in the 1977 Western Carolinas League by the Asheville Tourists, Charleston Patriots, Greenwood Braves, Shelby Reds and Spartanburg Phillies.

-On April 16, 1977, the Gastonia Cardinals won their first game, a 12-4 victory, playing at the Spartanburg Phillies.
+On April 16, 1977, the Gastonia Cardinals won their first game, a 12–4 victory, playing at the Spartanburg Phillies.

-The 1977 Gastonia Cardinals won the Western Carolinas League championship, playing he season under manager Hal Lanier.
-With a record of 82-57, the Cardinals captured the league pennant, finishing 1.0 game ahead of the second place Ashville Tourists in the overall standings.
+The 1977 Gastonia Cardinals won the Western Carolinas League championship, playing the season under manager Hal Lanier.
+With a record of 82–57, the Cardinals captured the league pennant, finishing 1.0 game ahead of the second place Ashville Tourists in the overall standings.
 Gastionia was the second half winner of the split-season schedule and played the first half winner, the Greenwood Braves in the playoff.
 Gastonia defeated the Braves three games to one in the Final to capture the league championship.

 In 1978, the Cardinals placed fifth in the six team Western Carolinas League.
-Gastonia ended the season with a 69-71 record, finishing 13.5 games behind the first place Greenwood Braves in the final standings.
+Gastonia ended the season with a 69–71 record, finishing 13.5 games behind the first place Greenwood Braves in the final standings.
 Buzzy Keller was the Gastonia manager.
 No playoffs were held as Greenwood won both halves of the split season schedule.